KevinPike/cododemo/README.md

 [shykes/devbox](https://registry.hub.docker.com/u/shykes/devbox/) - is a container the allows the user to create a proper development environment. (build the container, run the container with a command, execute your shell commands etc...)
 He has a [link](https://github.com/shykes/devbox) to the github source.

-rbucker/devbox - I have created a Dockerfile with a little more tooling and some documentation on bitbucket [here](https://bitbucket.org/rbucker/devbox).
+rbucker/devbox(not registered) - I have created a Dockerfile with a little more tooling and some documentation on bitbucket [here](https://bitbucket.org/rbucker/devbox/src).
 The different commands and dependencies are included.

 create a host user with the same uid and gid as the container